Tyler Heineman: San Francisco Giants

-On January 6, 2020, Heineman signed a minor-league deal with the San Francisco Giants with an invitation for spring training.
-On July 23, 2020, his contract was selected to the major league roster.
-In 2020 he batted .190/.202/.506 with 8 hits over 42 trips to the plate.
-He was outrighted off of the 40-man roster on November 1 and became a free agent on November 2, 2020.
+On January 6, 2020, Heineman signed a minor league contract with the San Francisco Giants that included an invitation to spring training.
+On July 23, his contract was selected to the major league roster.
+In 15 games for the Giants, Heineman batted .190/.292/.214 with 8 hits over 42 trips to the plate.
+He was outrighted off of the 40-man roster on November 1, and became a free agent the following day.

 St. Louis Cardinals

 On November 13, 2020, Heineman signed a minor league contract with the St. Louis Cardinals.

 On July 1, 2021, after hitting .254 in only 77 plate appearances with the Triple-A Memphis Redbirds, Heineman was released by the Cardinals.

 Philadelphia Phillies

 On July 3, 2021, Heineman signed a minor league deal with the Philadelphia Phillies organization.
-Heineman played in 20 games for the Triple-A Lehigh Valley IronPigs, hitting .274 with 6 RBI's.
+Heineman played in 20 games for the Triple-A Lehigh Valley IronPigs, hitting .274 with 6 RBIs.
 He became a free agent following the season.